 There are so many ways to support Brownell Talbot!
-We are grateful for gifts of time, talent, and treasure and the Office of Advancement is ready to help you navigate how your support and generosity can best impact the school.
+We are grateful for gifts of time, talent, and treasure.
+The Office of Advancement is ready to help you navigate how your support and generosity can best impact the school.

 The BT Fund